hartwork/xiangqi-setup/README.md

 theme selection:
   --board THEME         name of board theme to use (default: "clean_alpha";
-                        please check the list of available themes below --pieces THEME        name of pieces theme to use (default: "retro_simple";
+                        please check the list of available themes below --pieces THEME        name of piece theme to use (default: "retro_simple";
                         please check the list of available themes below

 scaling: